High-precision CNC waterjet cutting service cut through sheet metals without leaving burn marks

 Subtypes: 301, 304, 316

-We provide various surface finish options.
+We provide various surface finish options for your sheet metal project.
 If your required surface treatment is not listed below, feel free to contact us for more options.

 Bead blasting produces a matte texture, removing all the marks of machining tools.
 It applies to ABS, Aluminum, Brass, Stainless Steel, and Steel parts.